rohansethi1999430/rohansethi1999430/README.md

 <h1> Hello, I'm Rohan Sethi, great to see you here!
  <img src="https://github.com/Apoorvs23/Apoorvs23/blob/master/memoji.png"  width="15%" align="right" alt="Memoji"/></a><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="5%"></h1>

+* 💼 Currently working with Royal Bank of Canada (RBC) as a Full Stack Developer Intern.

 * 📖 Pursuing my Master's in Applied Computing from [University of Windsor]((https://www.uwindsor.ca/graduate-studies/305/applied-computing)).

 * 🧑🏻‍💻 Software Engineer with 2.8 years of experience working for companies like Dell Technologies and Cognizant.

-* 💡 Always open to collaborating on projects and innovative ideas.
+* 🚀 Passionate about innovation and always open to collaborating on projects & ideas.

-* 💻 Seeking full-time opportunities starting April
+* 🔍 Seeking full-time opportunities starting April 2025.

 Find out more about me & feel free to connect with me here: